Christianity in India: Culture

 While Christians in India do not share one common culture, their cultures for the most part tend to be a blend of Indian, Syrian and European cultures.
-It differs from one region to another depending on several factors such as the prevailing liturgical rite and tradition and the extent of time for which Christianity has existed in those regions.
+Indian Christian culture varies depending on ethnicity or the first language and as it differs from one region to another.
+Cultural customs and values also differ among Indian Christians based on the prevailing liturgical rite and the extent of time for which Christianity has existed in those regions.
 The ancient Saint Thomas Christians of Kerala have a distinctively different culture when compared to Christians in other parts of the country.
-Historical ties with the Church of the East and assimilation of Indian culture have contributed to the development of a unique subculture among these traditional Syrian Christians or Nasranis of Kerala.
+Historical ties with the Church of the East and assimilation of Indian culture have contributed to the development of a unique subculture among Syrian Christians or Nasranis of Kerala.
 The use of ornamental umbrellas for Christian religious festivities illustrates an example of the indigenous character of Kerala's Syriac Christianity.
-The Malankara Nasranis (Thomasine Christians) have a unique Syro-Malabarese culture which includes Christianised Jewish elements, along with some Hindu customs.
+The Malankara Nasranis (Thomasine Christians) have a unique Syro-Malabarese culture which includes Christianised Jewish elements, along with Hindu influences.

 As a result of the Christianisation of Goa by the Portuguese in the 16th century AD, Goan Catholics have adopted a more Western culture.
 The dance, song and cuisine of Goa has been greatly influenced by the Portuguese.
 The culture of Goan Catholics is a mix of Portuguese and Konkani cultures, with the former having a more dominant role because the Portuguese ruled Goa directly from 1510 to 1961.
-Mangalorean Catholics, who are mainly migrants from the Konkan region to the Canara subregion of Carnataca, have developed a distinct Mangalorean Catholic culture.
-Christianity in other parts of India spread under the colonial regimes of the Dutch, Danish, French and most importantly the English from the early 17th century to the time of the Indian Independence in 1947.
-Christian culture in various parts of India, has been influenced by the religion and culture of their respective colonisers.
+Mangalorean Catholic Christians, who are mainly migrants from the Konkan region to the Canara subregion of Carnataca, have developed a distinct Mangalorean Catholic culture.
+Christianity in Tamil Nadu, to a certain extent is shaped by the former Danish presence in Tranquebar.